The National Gallery

 I was 27 when I first visited the National Gallery.
-That’s shocking but true.
+That may be surprising, nontheless it is true.
 It’s also true that something had been brewing for a while.
 A sense of unrest and a deep-seated need to find a direction in life.
 More importantly it was a desire to be creative.

 I had been working in West End theatres since returning from America in 1974.
 Stage crews were filled with painters, sculptors, poets, film makers, dancers, musicians, and out of work actors.
 I felt out of the mix.
-I couldn’t talk to people about differential equations or the stresses on a rocket.
+Naturally, discussions about differential equations, or the stresses on a rocket, were not exactly ice-breakers.
 In fact I’d had enough of science and logic

 I loved film, and I did have a hankering for getting into the movie business.
 Maybe even making films.
 I tried a few avenues.
 I even interviewed at Elstree Studios only to be told that a degree in rocket science overqualified me.

 In early 1979, I began making some drawings.
 I even tried painting.
-I knew I needed lessons.
-Then I spoke with another stagehand.
+Yet I knew I needed lessons.
+So I spoke with another stagehand.
 He was a sculptor and had studied at Chelsea College.
 I asked him how one went about getting into art school.

 “You need a portfolio of work,” he said.